Matthew-K310/obsidian/5 - Main Notes/The New Covenant.md

 ## Why wasn't the Old Covenant enough?

+^9b7590

     "For all who rely on the works of the law are under a curse, as it is written: 'Cursed is everyone who does not continue to do everything written in the Book of the Law.'"

-The Old Covenant and the Law were never meant for salvation, as God knows that we could never acheive the standard of perfection that was set in the Law.
+The Old Covenant and the Law were never meant for salvation, as God knows that we could never achieve the standard of perfection that was set in the Law.
 Rather, the Law was meant to show God's moral perfection and our moral failure.
 Romans says it best,

     "Therefore no one will be declared righteous in God's sight by the works of the law; rather, through the law we become conscious of our sin." - Romans 3:20

-No one will be righteous through works of the law, but the law makes us consious of our sins and shortcomings.
+No one will be righteous through works of the law, but the law makes us conscious of our sins and shortcomings.

 The Law can't transform either.
 See Galatians